 7. The breeder has a large amount of rabbits with disqualifications.

-Unless they are working to improve a difficult color program or marked breed, and have some resultant color DQs, this is a sign that they are not working hard and breeding to the Standard of Perfection.
+Unless they are working to improve a difficult color program or marked breed, and have some resultant color disqualifications, this is a sign that they are not working hard and breeding to the Standard of Perfection.
+Be cautious of breeders with a lot of 'Vienna Marked', or, VM rabbits.

 8. The breeder uses "rare colors" and "rare blue eyes" as marketing tools.

-First off, blue eyes are not remotely rare.
-Every irresponsible pet breeder has hundreds of rabbits with blue eyes.
+Just to be clear, blue eyes are not remotely rare.
+Every irresponsible backyard breeder has hundreds of rabbits with blue eyes.
 That is not an accomplishment, nor is it the mark of a good breeder.
 In fact, it's just the opposite.
 The only recognized variety to have blue eyes is the Blue-Eyed White.
 This is unfortunately a variety that irresponsible pet breeders love because it sells for a lot, so in general try and avoid breeders who raise this variety, unless it's extremely obvious that they actively compete with their rabbits and breed to the standard.
 For the most part, this won't be the case.
-In fact, I only know of 3 quality BEW Holland breeders in the country!
+There are maybe a dozen ethical breeders of Blue-Eyed Whites in the entire country, if that.

-Also, rare color is not remotely an accomplishment for a breeder to be proud of.
+Rare color is also not remotely an accomplishment for a breeder to be proud of.
 It does not mean they are responsible, or breeding for quality animals.
 Color has zero impact on the structure, genetics, temperament, or health of the animal.

 9. The breeder experiences a suspicious amount of accidental breedings.